Continual Learning for Peer-to-Peer Federated Learning: A Study on Automated Brain Metastasis Identification: Introduction

+When a model is retrained on new datasets or tasks, deep learning suffers from the problem of catastrophic forgetting \cite{mccloskey1989catastrophic,lesort2020continual,delange2021continual}, i.e., deep learning models forget learned old knowledge catastrophically.
+Continual learning techniques aim to allow machine learning models updated through new data while retaining previously learned knowledge.
 So far, many continual learning algorithms have been proposed, which are mainly categorized to three types \cite{delange2021continual}: replay methods \cite{isele2018selective,rolnick2019experience,chaudhry2019continual}, architectural (parameter isolation) methods \cite{rusu2016progressive,fernando2017pathnet,chaudhry2019continual,mallya2018packnet} and regularization methods \cite{li2017learning,kirkpatrick2017overcoming,zenke2017continual}.
 Replay methods select representative samples from previous datasets to preserve learned knowledge.
 This is feasible to overcome data storage constraints, but not feasible for multicenter collaboration since samples from other centers are not available due to data privacy.
 In this case, synthetic samples from generative adversarial networks (GANs) is an alternative choice \cite{shin2017continual}.
 Architectural methods design dynamic network architectures or dynamic parameters for multi-task scenarios, where each part of the network (e.g., certain weights \cite{rusu2016progressive,mallya2018packnet}, or certain neuron connections \cite{fernando2017pathnet}) is responsible for each task.
 Regularization methods use the same conventional neural networks, but with new regularization terms in the loss function to preserve important parameters for learned knowledge, like learning without forgetting (LwF) \cite{li2017learning}, elastic weight consolidation (EWC) \cite{kirkpatrick2017overcoming} and synaptic intelligence (SI) \cite{zenke2017continual}.

 Although continual learning is known to be important in healthcare \cite{lee2020clinical}, few applications have been reported.
 This work applies continual learning to automatic brain metastasis (BM) identification as an exemplary case of multicenter collaboration.
 Patients with metastatic cancer have a high risk (an incident rate up to 40\%) of developing BM \cite{tabouret2012recent}.
 The early detection and successful treatment of BM are very crucial for patient survival and quality of life \cite{le2021eano}.
 As stereotactic radiosurgery has gained more preference than whole-brain radiotherapy for BM treatment nowadays \cite{putz2020magnetic,kocher2014stereotactic}, accurate BM identification plays a key role.
 Manual BM identification not only is time-consuming, but also suffers from inter/intra-rater variability.
 In addition, tiny metastases are easily overlooked in manual identification, since they have low contrast and appear similar to contrast enhanced blood vessels \cite{kocher2020applications}.
 Therefore, automatic deep learning BM identification is highly desired.
 Many deep learning algorithms have been proposed for this purpose, including 3D U-Net \cite{bousabarah2020deep,xue2020deep,hu2019multimodal,lu2019automated}, DeepMedic \cite{kamnitsas2017efficient,liu2017deep,lu2019automated,charron2018automatic,hu2019multimodal}, GoogLeNet \cite{grovik2020deep}, V-Net \cite{gonella2019investigating}, Faster R-CNN \cite{zhang2020deep}, and single-shot detectors \cite{zhou2020computer}.
 However, neither continual learning nor federated learning for automatic BM identification has been investigated.